 “But I have kids, so…” is something I hear often when talking with people about living a lower waste lifestyle.
 “Kids come with a lot of stuff” being the other one.
 But do they?
 Or is it really just marketing, perceived convenience, and well-meaning relatives?
 No matter where or how you begin to lower your waste, it can be done with kids!
 The key is go at an appropriate pace for you family and involve your kids as much as possible.

 A common refrain is that a low waste lifestyle with kids is too hard, but says who?
 It doesn’t have to be that way!
-Remember that you set the expectations for your child(ren), no matter where you start this journey.
-The role of every parent is to raise their children to be aware of their actions […]
+Check out these 10 tips for how to go zero waste with kids.

 Parenting is always a little easier with a village to support you.
 When you begin your sustainability journey, it might feel like you are the only one trying to make the change.
 Looking online for other parents with a similar mindset is inspiring and a great source of practical tips and information.
 Depending on your platform of choice, you can find people doing the eco-parenting thing on blogs, Pinterest, in Facebook groups, on YouTube, even TikTok.
 Keep things simple and pick your platform of choice to find a community to share with.